AP6YC/AdaptiveResonance.jl/README.md

 This package provides implementations of many of these algorithms in Julia for both scientific research and engineering applications.
 Basic installation is outlined in [Installation](#installation), while a quickstart is provided in [Quickstart](#quickstart).
 Detailed usage and examples are provided in the [documentation](https://ap6yc.github.io/AdaptiveResonance.jl/dev/).

+## Contributing

+If you have a simple question or concern, please raise an [issue][issues-url].
+For more details on how to work with the project, propose changes, or even contribute code, please see the [Developer Notes](https://ap6yc.github.io/AdaptiveResonance.jl/dev/man/contributing/) in the project's documentation.

 ## Installation